scolomar/dca/1-Installation_and_Configuration/1-Installation_and_configuration.md

 This way they will be able to deploy Windows and Linux applications on their container platform.

 It is impossible to run a Windows container on a Linux worker.
-But it is nevertheless possible to run a Linux container on a Windows server.
+But it is though possible to run a Linux container on a Windows server.
 The reason is that Windows server has a Linux Kernel embedded in the Windows operating system allowing this way to run both type of containers on a Windows machine: Linux and Windows containers.
 It is nevertheless recommended to run Linux applications on a Linux machine because of some security and other features that are only available in the Linux operating system.
 One example of such a feature is the possibility to mount a volume in memory on a tmpfs filesystem: this feature is only available in Linux.